-In 2009, the federal government implemented the Tax-Free Savings Account (TFSA), designed to encourage Canadians to save and invest with funds that remain accessible and tax-free.
+In 2009, the federal government created the Tax-Free Savings Account or TFSA.
+It was designed to encourage Canadians to save and invest with funds that remain accessible and tax-free.
 As a result, making a TFSA contribution for as much and as often as possible is the best way to pay less tax on your income gains.
-Moreover, it’s important to know the TFSA contribution limits each year, to help you maximize your account.
+And to make sure you maximize your account, it’s important to know the TFSA contribution limits each year.

 How does the TFSA work?

-While it’s called a savings account (and for many people, it’s just that) almost about any investment that can be held in an RRSP can go into a TFSA — think bonds, stocks, mutual funds, exchange-traded funds, options, and more.
+While it’s called a savings account (and for many people, it’s just that) just about any investment that can be held in an RRSP can go into a TFSA — think bonds, stocks, mutual funds, exchange-traded funds (ETFs), options, and more.
 Ultimately, it’s a savings shelter that’s similar to an RRSP.
 As a result, your money grows at a faster rate (interest rates range from around 0.75% to 2.35%).

 Given the account’s accessibility and flexibility, it makes a great place for your emergency fund or as a way to save for a specific goal.
 Since you can hold multiple TFSAs, you can designate one for each other these goals — for example, saving for a dream vacation and also for a downpayment.